 An exciting and innovative opportunity to bring together partners from across the East of England region, and invite them to learn, work and develop solutions together.

 The Integrated Care Fellows Development Programme is offered in partnership between Health Education England East of England and the Integrated Care Academy at the University of Suffolk.

-Please see below for further information.
-If you have any questions, please contact: firstname.lastname@example.org.
+Please see below for all information on the programme.
+If you have any questions, please dont hesitate to get in touch: email@example.com.

 The intention of this programme is to give you practical as well as theoretical experience of working in a team on a problem and see, in action, the impact you can have through effective teamwork.

 The main benefits of being a participant will be gaining:

 - Greater understanding of how the wider health, care and wellbeing system works

 - Greater insight into the opportunities and challenges

 - Exposure to very experienced leaders in the relevant sectors